ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 For the next questions, you’ll need the following sample dataset repository: https://github.com/ABCD-ReproNim/sample_dataset

 To get set up, complete the following steps:
-1. Fork the sample_repository to create your own copy
+1. Fork the sample dataset repository to create your own copy
 2. Clone your forked version of this repository onto your local machine (or on the ABCD-ReproNim JupyterHub)

 ***